-Located on a mountain spur that faces the canyon of the Apurímac River, surrounded by high hills and snowy, hidden among the jungle of cloud forest, stands the citadel of Choquequirao.
+Located on a mountain spur that faces the canyon of the Apurímac River, surrounded by high snowcapped mountains, hidden among the jungle of cloud forest, stands Choquequirao.

-In Andean ideology, the world is balanced according to two opposing halves, so the Inca cities were built according to a scheme that reproduces this dual and complementary form.
+Andean ideology says the world is balanced according to two opposing halves, so the Inca cities were built according to a scheme that reproduces this dual and complementary form.

 The Archaeological Complex has been conventionally divided by archaeologists into twelve sectors, some of which are still partially covered by vegetation and not investigated.